UCSolarCarTeam/Helios-Hermes/README.md

 5. Collect both the resulting .o files into an archive file:
     `ar -rv libgmock.a gtest-all.o gmock-all.o`

-Now you must run `qmake` in the `Hermes/src/Tests/` directory, which will generate a `Hermes/build/.lib` directory.

 Congratulations!
-You now have a `libgmock.a` archive file, include it in the `Hermes/build/.lib/` directory and you should be good to go, run `qmake` then `make` in the Tests directory to check if you can compile the tests.
-Use `ls -a` to show all hidden files (including ones starting with `.`)
+You now have a `libgmock.a` archive file.
+Create a `Hermes/build/.lib` directory using `mkdir -p Hermes/build/.lib` in the root directory and then place the `libmock.a` archive file in the `Hermes/build/.lib/` directory and you should be good to go, run `qmake` and then `make` in the `Hermes/src/Tests/` directory to check if you can compile the tests.
+Use `ls -a` to show all hidden files (including ones starting with `.`).

 To get the Settings test to pass, testconfig.ini from `Hermes/src/Tests/` must be copied beside the Tests binary.
 Use the following command in the root directory
     `cp testconfig.ini ../build/.tests/`

 Both gmock and the gtest folders located in `googletest/googlemock/include/` and `googletest/googletest/include/` need to be placed in the `/usr/local/include` system directory.